-> Of the many ways of improving the loading speed of a website, enabling GZIP compression is one of the easiest.
-The technology has been around for over a decade now, and it is supported by most modern browsers.
+Of the many ways of improving the loading speed of a website, enabling GZIP compression is one of the easiest.
+The technology has been around for over a decade now, and most modern browsers support it.

-> Everything you need to know about this speed-boosting technique will be discussed in this article.
-On top of that, you would be able to enable GZIP compression on your WordPress website by the time you are done reading.
+Everything you need to know about this speed-boosting technique will be discussed in this article.
+On top of that, you would be able to enable GZIP compression on your WordPress website by the time you finish reading this.

-> In this article:
+In this article:

 - Ways to check if Gzip is enabled